Tendring District: History

-The new district was named Tendring after the ancient Tendring Hundred, which was in turn named after the small village of Tendring at the centre of the area.
+The new district was named after the ancient Tendring Hundred which was, in turn, named after the small village of Tendring at the centre of the area.

 The Tendring Poor Law Union, established in 1835, had covered the same area as the present district.

-During the English Civil War, the self-appointed Witchfinder General Matthew Hopkins carried out many trials throughout this and the surrounding area, especially in the town of Manningtree and village of Mistley on the River Stour.
+During the English Civil War, the self-appointed Witchfinder General Matthew Hopkins carried out many trials throughout this and the surrounding area, especially in the town of Manningtree and village of Mistley on the river Stour.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Tendring District Council provides district-level services.
 County-level services are provided by Essex County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, being led by a coalition of independent councillors, Labour and the Liberal Democrats.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
-Political control of the council since 1974 has been as follows:
+Political control of the council since 1974 has been as follows: (Note: Put Tendring in search box to see specific results.)